 Lifetime Achievement Award

-This award is presented to a special presidential guest lecturer, specifically selected by the First Vice President.
-The recipient of this award, during their lifetime, has made creative contributions of outstanding significance to the field of medicine and for the benefit of patients with cerebral palsy and other childhood-onset disabilities.
+This award is presented to a special presidential guest lecturer selected by the First Vice President.
+During their lifetime, the recipient of this award has made creative contributions of outstanding significance to the field of medicine and for the benefit of patients with cerebral palsy and other childhood-onset disabilities.

 2020: Michael Sussman, MD